matfish/craft-optimum

 This plugin allows the user to conduct server-side A/B testing in CraftCMS.
 As opposed to client-side testing (e.g using Google Optimize), the test variant is rendered on the server-side, resulting in better UX, performance and enhanced flexibility.

-Once an experiment is set the data is automatically sent to Google Analytics 4 as a custom dimension.
+Once an experiment is set you can send the data to your tracking platform and start tracking.
+By default, the event is sent for Google Analytics 4 as a custom dimension.
 You then have the full power of analytics to compare the test groups over different metrics (e.g conversion, engagement etc.)

 Requirements